When You Reach Out… And It Doesn’t Land -

 Phase Two:

 The deeper grief journey.
 The emotions.
 The anger.
 The sadness.
 The fear.
 In some cases-the guilt and the shame.
 The thoughts.
-The constant internal work of hearing, releasing, shifting.
+The constant internal work of hearing, releasing, shifting to come back to the present self.

 This phase is longer.
 It’s about the one left behind learning how to regulate and rebuild.